-However, having heard Netia's appeal of the decision of the Tax Chamber Director, on 15 March 2011 the Voivodship Administrative Court ("WSA") in Warsaw announced a judgment with respect to the Decision and the Court dismissed the Company's claim in its entirety.
-Management is still waiting to receive the written justification of this decision as at the date of these financial statements.
+However, having heard Netia's appeal of the decision of the Tax Chamber Director, on 15 March 2011 the Voivodeship Administrative Court ("WSA") in Warsaw announced a judgment with respect to the Decision and the Court dismissed the Company's claim in its entirety.
+On July 5, 2011 the Company received the written justification of this decision.